TriBITSPub/TriBITS/tribits/examples/TribitsExampleApp/README.md

 # TribitsExampleApp

 The example project `TribitsExampleApp` is a raw CMake project that pulls in libraries from packages from `TribitsExampleProject`.
+If subpackage C of `TribitsExampleProject` was build, then Fortran compiler is required to build `TribitsExampleApp`.
 To build against all of the installed packages from an upstream `TribitsExampleProject`, configure, build, and run the tests with:

 ```
   cmake \